OneNoxTi/sms-api/docs/instruction/registration.md

 slug: /registration
 ---

-To register a new personal account, click the Registration button in the upper right corner of the page.
+To register a new personal account, go to the website and click the **Registration** button in the upper right corner of the page.

 ![image1](/img/instruction/registration/image1.png)